davon24/sentinel/docs/README.sklearn.naive_bayes.syslog.mac.md

 ```

 Once all 3000 samples have been reviewed and marked either '0' or '1',
-this is our base model,
+this is our base model.
-we'll train our program and adjust the data as necessary.
+I manually tagged 114 different rowids and we'll train our program and adjust the data as necessary.

 ---

 We'll run two classifiers simultaneously so we can compare and contrast.
 Syslog data is text, so we'll use naive_bayes MultinomialNB and BernoulliNB

 naive_bayes.MultinomialNB (Naive Bayes classifier for multinomial models)